shuvo101/Sports/README.md

 # Sports
-The applicaion is created with Asp.net core 2.2
+The applicaion is created with Asp.net core 2.2.
-Please change the Database connection string from appsettings.json of Sports.API project Please run Update-Database from package managr console.Select Sports.API project while run the command.
+Please change the Database connection string from appsettings.json of Sports.API project.
+Please run Update-Database from package managr console.Select Sports.API project while run the command.

 Run the solution by VS2017.